MaTriXy/teslabox/README.md

    - Bucket versioning: Disable
    - Default encryption: Disable
    - Click "Create Bucket"
-3. Create a new IAM user as follows:
+3. Add a new IAM user:
-   - User name: whatever you'd like
+   - User name: whatever you'd like (i.e teslabox)
    - Select AWS credential type: Access key: - Programmatic access
    - Click "Next: Permissions"
-   - Click "Create Policy"
+   - Under "Attach existing policies directly" click "Create Policy"
    - Service: S3
    - Actions: PutObject
-   - Resource: Add ARN to restrict access and put your Bucket name from 2.1. and Object name any
+   - Resource: Add ARN to restrict access
+   - Enter your Bucket name from 2.1. and Object name any
+   - Click "Add"
    - Click "Next: Tags"
    - Click "Next: Review"
-   - Name: "TeslaBox"
+   - Name: "teslabox"
    - Click "Create Policy"
-   - Back on the IAM user page, refresh the list of policies and check "TeslaBox"
+   - Back on the IAM user page, refresh the list of policies and check "teslabox"
    - Click "Next: Tags"
    - Click "Next: Review"
    - Click "Create User"
    - Copy both the Access key ID and Secret access key
+4. Note, depending on your S3 usage [you will be charged](https://aws.amazon.com/s3/pricing/) for each clip stored and/or downloaded

 ### Ngrok (required for remote access)
 1. Sign into your Ngrok account
-2. Retrieve your secret auth token
+2. Retrieve your secret token under *Getting Started > Your Authtoken*
+3. Note, going with a paid plan would simplify remote access with custom subdomains

 ### Telegram (required for notifications)
 1. Sign into your Telegram account
-2. Search and contact @Botfather user
+2. Search and contact [@Botfather](https://telegram.me/BotFather) user
 3. Enter /newbot and follow the wizard to create a new bot and retrieve your secret HTTP API token
 4. Contact the new bot you just created and click "Start"
-5. Search and contact @get_id_bot user
+5. Search and contact [@get_id_bot](https://telegram.me/get_id_bot) user
 6. Enter anything to retrieve your Chat ID

 ### Raspberry Pi
 1. Download and run [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
-2. Install the Lite (32-bit) version to your Micro-SD card
+2. Write the 32 or 64-bit *Lite* version to your Micro-SD card
 3. Re-insert the Micro-SD card and perform the following:
    3.1.
 Add this to the bottom of **config.txt**:
    ```